12 Finger Nail Problems: What They Mean and When to See a Doctor

 👉 Need help identifying other nail symptoms?
 Check out Modern Nail Craze’s guide to curved nails for even more insight.

-1. Nail Pitting Fingernail Problems
+1. Nail Pitting and Surface Irregularities

 Nail with small depressions, linked to psoriasis or eczema.